MetPX/sarracenia/doc/dd_post.1.rst

 *data.shared.products.foo*

 ..
 NOTE::
   FIXME: the topic does not contain the user?
 Should it contain the source user? some docs say yes.
+(MG... this is no longer the case... source being in amqp headers)

 The second field in the log line is the message notice.
 It consists of a time stamp *20150813161959.854*, and the source url of the file in the last 2 fields.

-the rest of the information comes message headers, consisting of key-value pairs. the first header should is *source=guest* indicating the user used to authenticate to the broker.
+the rest of the information comes message headers, consisting of key-value pairs.
 The *sum=d,82edc8eb735fd99598a1fe04541f558d* header gives file fingerprint (or checksum ) information.
 Here, *d* means md5 checksum performed on the data, and *82edc8eb735fd99598a1fe04541f558d* is the checksum value.
 The *parts=1,4574,1,0,0* state that the file is available in 1 part of 4574 bytes